UNICORE-EU/uftp-docs/source/admin-docs/authserver/manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For each UFTPD server that should be accessed, you'll need
-to configure the relevant properties in the Auth service's config file
+to configure the relevant properties in the Auth service's config file.

 The ``authservice.servers`` property is a list of server names.
 These
 should be meaningful, since users will need to use them, too.
 The
 other properties are used to configure the UFTPD command address and
 the UFTPD listen address.
 Please refer to the :ref:`UFTPD manual <uftpd>` for details.

- :host: the IP address of the UFTPD 'listen' socket
+ :host: the IP address of the UFTPD *listen* socket

- :port: the port of the UFTPD 'listen' socket
+ :port: the port of the UFTPD *listen* socket

- :commandHost: the IP address of the UFTPD 'command' socket
+ :commandHost: the IP address of the UFTPD *command* socket

- :commandPort: the port of the UFTPD 'command' socket
+ :commandPort: the port of the UFTPD *command* socket

  :ssl: whether SSL is used to connect to the command socket.
-This MUST be set to its default of ``true`` in a production environment!
+This MUST be set to its default
+  of ``true`` in a production environment!

  :description: human-readable description of the UFTPD server

 .. note::
 	The listen socket address will be communicated to clients, who will
 	attempt to connect to that address.
 Therefore, this has to be a public
 	interface.
 For example, if you are running UFTPD behind a NAT router,
 	you have to use the IP configured as the ``ADVERTISE_HOST`` in the UFTPD configuration.

 For example, we want to configure two UFTPD servers named "CLUSTER" and "TEST"::